kiibohd/controller/README.markdown

 Linux is the ideal build environment (preferably recent'ish).
 In the near future I'll make available an Arch Linux VM for building/manufacturing tests.

-Building on Mac should be ok for 99% of users with Macports (haven't tried Brew).
+Building on Mac should be ok for 99% of users with Macports or Homebrew.
+For Homebrew, use `brew tap PX4/homebrew-px4` to get the arm-none-eabi-gcc installer.
 The dfu Bootloader will not build correctly with the old version of arm-none-eabi-gcc that Macports currently has (4.7.3).
 This is due to a bug with lto (link time optimizations) which makes the resulting binary too big to fit on the chip (must be less than 4096 Bytes).